umi98/vehicles/README.md

 - 2022-01-07
     * Simple CRUD for vehicle collection
 - 2022-01-08
-    * CRUD for Vehicle Collections (Car and Motor Sub) finished
+    * CRUD for Vehicle Collection (Car and Motor Sub) finished
-    * CRUD for Selling Collections finished
+    * CRUD for Selling Collection finished
+    * Authentication using JWT finished